Cleveland Winterfest fireworks

 1. Outdoor fun at Public Square

-- Ice skating – The Cleveland Foundation Skating Rink is back this year, opening for the season on November 25th (and running through February 20, 2023).
+• Ice skating – The Cleveland Foundation Skating Rink will open for the season on Friday, November 28.
 Skating will be available during the WinterLand kickoff, and prices include skate rental.

-- Food trucks – There will be local food trucks around throughout the afternoon, and some places where you can purchase adult beverages.
+• Food trucks – There will be local food trucks around throughout the afternoon.

 Also around Public Square and Mall A, you can…